 - A. On or before April 15 of each year, every person 16 or more years of age who was a resident or non-resident in one or more than one of our member municipalities and/or School Districts for all or any portion of the preceding calendar year shall file with this Bureau an Annual Tax Return Form 214 showing all earned income/compensation and net profits received and/or earned for the previous year.
 A husband and wife may not file a "joint return" with this Bureau.
-Photocopies, facsimiles, reproductions, of the Bureau's tax return forms are not acceptable. - B.(1) Persons residing in more than one Taxing District as a result of moving during the calendar year must file an Annual Tax Return with the Officer for each District in which they resided during the year.
+Photocopies, facsimiles, reproductions, of the Bureau's tax return forms are not acceptable. - B. (1) Persons residing in more than one Taxing District as a result of moving during the calendar year must file an Annual Tax Return with the Officer for each District in which they resided during the year.
 EXAMPLE: York Adams Tax Bureau and Hanover Area Tax Bureau. - (2) The Bureau's employees have the authority to request and receive or view a paystub or letter from the taxpayer's employer or employers for the applicable period of time relevant to the tax filing period.
 The pay stub or letter from the employer should indicate the gross earnings and earned income/compensation tax withheld for each period and taxing authority.
 To facilitate tax return processing this information must accompany each tax return when it is received.
 Alternatively, the taxpayer's net profits and/or earned income/compensation for the year may be divided by (12) twelve, and multiplied by the number of months appropriate for each taxing jurisdiction. - C. If a person has no earned income/compensation or net profit to report, the word "none" shall be entered on the Annual Tax Return, and the return shall be signed, dated, and returned to this Bureau with an explanation.
 EXAMPLE: Military service, retired, disability income only, etc. - D. If net profits are received, the type of business, profession, or activity shall be indicated on the Annual Tax Return and the amount of the profits shall be shown on the appropriate line(s) of the Return.
-If a net loss is incurred in the operation of one class of business activity, it may not be offset against the net profit of other classes of business activities.
-Losses shall be indicated as zero in all calculations involving net profits on the Annual Tax Return.
 Copies of the appropriate Pennsylvania PA-40 and Pennsylvania Schedules C, E, F, UE, Pa.
 Schedule RK-1 or PA.
 NRK-1 are to be attached to the Annual Tax Return Form 214 to substantiate profits and/or losses indicated.
 Schedule E profits are not taxed.
 Schedule E losses do not offset earned income or other schedule profit. - E. When a Return is made for a fiscal year, the Return shall be filed within one hundred and five (105) days from the end of said fiscal year. - F. The Annual Tax Return shall also show the taxpayer's name, social security number, address, place or places of employment or business, the amounts of tax due, the amount of any credit claimed for tax withheld by an employer (with a copy of the earnings and tax statement) or prepaid to this Bureau and such other information as may be indicated on the Return form or as may be required by the Administrator.
 Every person subject to the TAX shall file such return regardless of the fact that his or her earned income may have been subject to withholding of the TAX by his or her employer and regardless of whether or not tax is due.